-Reading Time : 10 minutes
+Reading time : 10 minutes

-If you been following street photography or photography overall, chances are you might have come across the work of Fan Ho, celebrated for his pioneering use of light and shadows.
+If you have been following street photography or photography overall, chances are you might have come across the work of Fan Ho, celebrated for his pioneering use of light and shadows.

 Fan Ho began his Hong Kong photography journey amid all the chaos and confusion of Hong Kong’s abrupt economic growth.
 He was particularly interested in street photography, an anomaly at a time when many were opting for studio photography.
 Considered to be one of the most influential photographers of his time, his work smoothly merged people with unexpected geometric figures that were amplified by a sense of drama thanks his excellent use of lights and smoke.